qmk/qmk_firmware/docs/cli.md

 # Global CLI

-QMK provides an installable CLI that can be used to setup your QMK build environment, work with QMK, and which makes working with multiple `qmk_firmware` clones easier.
+QMK provides an installable CLI that can be used to setup your QMK build environment, work with QMK, and which makes working with multiple copies of `qmk_firmware` easier.
 We recommend installing and updating this periodically.

 ## Install Using Homebrew (macOS, some Linux)